justinslack/bjc-uat/terms-and-conditions.md

 description: The Budget Justince Coalition's web site terms and conditions.
 ---

 ## Introduction

 These Website Standard Terms and Conditions written on this webpage shall manage your use of our website, Budget Justice Coalition accessible at https://budgetjusticesa.org.

 These Terms will be applied fully and affect to your use of this Website.
-By using this Website, you agreed to accept all terms and conditions written in here.
+By using this Website, you agreed to accept all te    rms and conditions written in here.
 You must not use this Website if you disagree with any of these Website Standard Terms and Conditions.

 ## Intellectual Property Rights